Edible plants: vegetables and fruit.

 Best cooking methods are: sautéing, roasting, or grilling.

 Onions are essential to most cooking.
-They increase their flavonoid antioxidants but lose thiosulfinates and other antioxidants with cooking (cook in lower heat for a few minutes).
+They increase their flavonoid antioxidants with cooking, but lose thiosulfinates and other antioxidants.

 Shallots are smaller than onions, often with multiple cloves inside one bulb.
 They are milder, more delicate, and slightly garlicky.